Zoocasa

 If you’re considering buying a home, property taxes are an important element to plan for.
 As a homeowner, you will pay property taxes annually, even after your mortgage is paid off, so it’s important to properly account for them in your budget.

-Zoocasa recently released an infographic on how property tax rates differ across Ontario in 2019, and it inspired a number of questions on how property taxes work, and what differing tax rates mean for home buyers in communities across the province.
+We recently released an infographic highlighting the cities with the highest and lowest in Ontario in 2022, and it inspired a number of questions on how property taxes work, and what differing tax rates mean for home buyers in communities across the province.
 Read on for our expanded answers to your most frequently asked questions.

 Please note that this post provides a simplified overview of the property tax system in Ontario.
 Property taxes are complex and there are several nuances to consider across municipalities; it’s best to contact your municipality or your provincial assessment authority, which for Ontario is the Municipal Property Assessment Corporation (MPAC) for details and specifics.